top of page

 Madeline Jones

 Madeline is originally from Yorktown, Virginia, and most of her formative training was with Sandra Balestracci at the Eastern Virginia School for the Performing Arts.
 In high school, she served as a teaching assistant in the school.
 Madeline graduated from the University of Utah in 2019 with a B.F.A. in Ballet with a Certificate in Ballet Studio Teaching, as well as a B.A. in English.
-While in school, she also received her certification in American Ballet Theatre’s National Training Curriculum, Pre-Primary through Level Three.
-Through the University, she performed in original works by Utah’s Ballet Program faculty and renowned guest artists such as Penny Saunders and Katie Scherman.
-Madeline also taught for several ballet schools in the Salt Lake City area.
-After college, she joined Ballet Theatre of Maryland as a trainee and is now in the Corps de Ballet with the company.
-She has been substituting for the Conservatory throughout the past year and teaches for Ballet Theatre of Maryland at Jean Marie Dance Studio.
-In the spring of 2021, Madeline taught and choreographed for Ballet Theatre of Maryland’s Arts Integration project, collaborating with Anne Arundel County Public Schools to teach ballet to students who may not have regular exposure to the arts.
-This will be Madeline’s third full year on faculty with the Conservatory.
+While in school, Madeline taught for several ballet schools in the Salt Lake City area and received her certification in American Ballet Theatre’s National Training Curriculum, Pre-Primary through Level Three.
+After college, she joined Ballet Theatre of Maryland as a trainee and is now in her seventh year with the company.
+Madeline became part of the faculty of BTM's Conservatory in 2021 and has enjoyed teaching dancers of all ages, from toddlers to tenured adults.
+She also teaches and choreographs for Ballet Theatre of Maryland’s Arts Integration project, collaborating with Anne Arundel County Public Schools to teach ballet to students who may not have regular exposure to the arts.

 Karissa Kralik